-Our waiting room is closed.
-We will have you wait in your car or outside until a room is available.
+To minimize the spread of germs while waiting, we will have you wait in your car or outside until a room is available.
 We are cleaning the surfaces in each room after each patient, so this may take a little longer than usual.
 Once in the room, please stay in the exam room and do not allow children to wander.
 If anyone needs the restroom, please escort them there.
-We are separating well checks and sick visits in the office (both by separate times and rooms for sick patients) and seeing most patients with possible COVID19 outside.
+We are separating well checks and sick visits in the office (both by separate times and rooms for sick patients) but we need your help to make this work.

 Please fill out all forms online on the patient portal or print out and bring in.
 This will minimize communal use of clipboards and pens (but we do clean each after use when they are needed).
 Since you will not be waiting in the waiting room, you will not have time to fill these out before the appointment once you arrive.
 We greatly appreciate the effort everyone is making to get these done beforehand.
 It improves the quality and efficiency of the visit.
 If you are unable to do this beforehand, come to your appointment 15 min early and we can bring forms out to your car.